tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v3/LDBC_10TB/README.md

 # on node m1
 nohup python3 -u download_one_partition.py 10t 0 4  > foo.out 2>&1 < /dev/null &
 ```
 The data location in GCS bucket is hard coded in the code.
-The data is downloaded to `./sf10000/`.
+The data is downloaded to `~/sf10000/` for 10t data and `~/sf30k/` for 30t data.

 ### Decompress data
 Decompress the data on each node in parallel.